 - Spring term = The Tudors - 1485 -1603.
 This unit studies all the Tudor monarch’s Henry VII, Henry VIII, Edward VI, Mary I and Elizabeth I.

-- Spring term = The Stuarts -1503-1714.
+- Summer term = The Stuarts -1503-1714.
 This unit focuses on key events such as the Gunpowder Plot, English Civil War and Great Fire of London.

-- Autumn term = Slavery, Africa and America.
-With this unit students learn about Britain’s role in the slave trade, what slavery was, how it took place and then study the challenges facing black Americans after the end of slavery, leading to the Civil rights movement of the 1950s and 1960s.
+- Autumn term = Slavery.
+With this unit students learn about Britain’s role in the slave trade, what slavery was, how it took place and why it ended in England and the USA.

 - Autumn term = World War One.
 In this unit students study the causes and key events of World War One.